Abdul25Basit/Agriaid/README.md

-# Agriaid - Crop Management System
+# Agriaid - ML based Farmers Management System

 Agriaid is a comprehensive Crop Management System designed to assist farmers with data-driven insights and predictions.
 It leverages machine learning models and web technologies to provide crop prediction, fertilizer recommendation, rainfall prediction, and yield forecasting.